-19C ARCHITECTURE AND CIVIL ENGINEERING
+AND CIVIL ENGINEERING

-My book Building Passions is about architecture and civil engineering in Victorian Britain.
+The book Building Passions is about architecture and civil engineering in Victorian Britain.

-Isambard Kingdom Brunel and Charles Barry both came to the front just before Victoria's reign began by winning, respectively, competitions in 1829 to design the iconic Clifton Suspension Bridge in Bristol and Travellers Club in London.
+The context for the story of the Brunels and Barrys is the Georgian and Regency classical styles of architecture - this predominated in Britain before Queen Victoria ascended to the throne in 1837.
+Isambard Kingdom Brunel and Charles Barry both came to the fore just before Victoria's reign began by winning, respectively, competitions in 1829 to design the iconic Clifton Suspension Bridge in Bristol and Travellers Club in London.
 They both went on to do great things which you can read about in the book.

 When Queen Victoria's long life ended in 1901, the built environment in Britain and abroad had changed considerably, as global cities expanded with innovations in the use of new construction materials such as steel and reinforced concrete.
 The author of 'Building Passions' is undertaking PhD research on aspects of 'pre-Modern' architecture in Belle Epoque France and Belgium.